LIKO-12/LIKO-12/README.md

 How carts work:
 	The game code get's excuted to overwrite the global callbacks Then the screen is cleared with black color
-	After that the _startup callback is called so the cart draws Finally whenever input happens the relevant callbacks are called so the game draws new content.
+	After that the _init callback is called so the cart draws Finally whenever input happens the relevant callbacks are called so the game draws new content.
 	On update the _update callback is called with delta time.